|Embrace Challenges in Soccer, Spin Out of Pressure, Ride Tough Tackles

-What I find interesting when talking about moving say from the college soccer game to the pros or even say from becoming a good player to a becoming a great player, is that the top players and at the higher level – the players embrace pressure.
+What I find interesting when talking about moving say from the college soccer game to the pros or even say from becoming a good player to a great player, is that the top players and at the highest level – these players embrace pressure.
 And I’m talking about the physical pressure: they don’t mind bumping up against other players, riding tough tackles, or shielding the ball from opponents, and even in some cases they’ll seek out the tough physical challenge.

 Sure, this might be a lofty idea for young players, and perhaps not something they have to contemplate just yet.
 But it’s actually a crucial concept that’s doesn’t get enough attention: players need to have the confidence on the ball to shield it and hold it under pressure and not be scared when a big defender comes rushing at them.
 Shielding and holding on to the ball is a lost art in the game of many youth players.

 Of course, this doesn’t throw out the play one and two touch soccer rule.
 No, definitely not.
 No, we don’t want players who hold on to the ball all the time.
 No, absolutely not.
 This is just something to have in your back pocket as a player, so when the hard tackles and the rough play comes, you will be strong on the ball and prepared for it.
 What do they say: prior proper practice prevents piss poor performance.
 Yeah, something like that.

 But the pros at the highest level seem to thrive off of it and seek the pressure.
 Think if Wayne Rooney, is he someone who avoids tough challenges?
 Don’t think so.
 If you watch a good player they charge forward and fight off tackles and push through the gaps.
 And in some ways, they use the defender as a way to spin into the open space.